awsdocs/aws-directory-service-admin-guide/doc_source/microsoftadbasestep3.md

 1. On the **Edit DHCP options set** page, select the options set that you recorded in Step 5, and then choose **Save**\.

-## Create a Role to Join Windows Instances to Your AWS Managed Microsoft AD Domain<a name="configureec2"></a>
+## Create a role to join Windows instances to your AWS Managed Microsoft AD domain<a name="configureec2"></a>

 Use this procedure to configure a role that joins an EC2 Windows instance to a domain\.
-For more information, see [Seamlessly Join a Windows EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-join-aws-domain.html) in the *Amazon EC2 User Guide for Windows Instances*\.
+For more information, see [Seamlessly join a Windows EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-join-aws-domain.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 **To configure EC2 to join Windows instances to your domain**